soriasayer/athlete-table/README.md

 * The npm package `react-table-hoc-draggable-columns` does not have TypeScript types therefore it is being ignored
 * The console warnings are from inside the `react-table-hoc-draggable-columns` package.
 If time would allow, I would create the column draggable feature using `react-beautiful-dnd`
 * I have not considered using Redux to keep it simple
-* I haven't spend time on designing it as I am in the interview process with a few other companies and didn't have much time